-What to Do When Your Partner Hates Your Pet
+What to Do When Your Partner Doesn't Like Your Pet

 "Everything was going great.
 I loved him, he loved me—he was even about to move in with me.
 There was just one little problem.
 He hated my dog."